 Yotel was one of the first companies on the scene with miniature, high-tech airport hotels in both Heathrow and Gatwick airports.
 Now they have airport locations at Amsterdam, Paris, Istanbul and Singapore..

 In a space between seven and ten square meters (75-110 square feet), Yotel manages to cram a monsoon shower, single or double bed, multiple power points and a flat screen television.
 There's also a larger, 250 square foot room with a bunk bed option for three adults, or two adults and two small kids.

-You'll also find a Wifi connection and work desk.
-Hot drinks are complimentary, and food can be ordered to your room.
+You'll also find a free Wi-Fi connection and work desk.
+Hot drinks are complimentary and food can be ordered to your room.
 Rooms are booked by the hour on the company's site, with the minimum four hour stay costing between 36 and 65 British pounds ($55-$100) depending on room size.

-If you're transiting through Atlanta's Hartsfield-Jackson International airport, check out the Minute Suites.
-With a daybed sofa rather than full bed, the mini hotel rooms are more useful for a short nap than a lengthy sleep, but you do get fresh blankets and pillows.
+The first Minute Suites was introduced in Atlanta's Hartsfield-Jackson International Airport, With a daybed sofa rather than full bed, the mini hotel rooms are more useful for a short nap than a lengthy sleep, but you do get fresh blankets and pillows.

-You'll also find Minute Suites at Philadelphia and Dallas-Fort Worth airports.
-Reservation is via the company's website, Android or iOS apps, with pricing starting at $38 for the one hour minimum, with discounts for longer stays.
+You'll also find Minute Suites in Charlotte, Philadelphia and Dallas-Fort Worth airports.
+Reservation is via the company's website, Android or iOS apps, with pricing starting at $42 for the one hour minimum, with discounts for longer stays.
 Showers are available at extra cost.